 How We Can Help Your Child

 If a young child is struggling with the above areas, it may be time for a mental health assessment.
 La Amistad Behavioral Health Services offers treatment programs for children as young as twelve and offers free and confidential assessments.
-If a loved one is struggling with mental health we are just a phone call away, 407-647-0660.
+If a loved one is struggling with mental health, we are just a phone call away at 407-647-0660.